EarthScope/rover/doc/maintenance.md

 ## Indexing

-* `rover index` - will re-index and changed files.
+* `rover index` - will re-index any files that have been modified since they were last indexed.

 * `rover index --all` - will re-index all files.